mathematic-inc/ts-japi/src/docs/README.md

 ### Metadata

-The {@linkcode Metaizer} class is used to construct generate metadata given some dependencies.
-There are several locations {@linkcode Metaizer} can be used:
+The {@link Metaizer} class is used to construct generate metadata given some dependencies.
+There are several locations {@link Metaizer} can be used:

-- {@linkcode ErrorSerializerOptions.metaizers}
+- {@link ErrorSerializerOptions.metaizers}
-- {@linkcode RelatorOptions.metaizer}
+- {@link RelatorOptions.metaizer}
-- {@linkcode SerializerOptions.metaizers}
+- {@link SerializerOptions.metaizers}
-- {@linkcode LinkerOptions.metaizer}
+- {@link LinkerOptions.metaizer}

-Like {@linkcode Linker}, its methods are not meant to be called.
+Like {@link Linker}, its methods are not meant to be called.

-The following example constructs a {@linkcode Metaizer}:
+The following example constructs a {@link Metaizer}:

 ```typescript
 [[include:metaizer.example.ts]]